 Health, Education, and Food Access: The Health, Education and Food Access Committee promotes multi-sector collaborations between health, education and food access to reduce the impact of poverty in the Tri-Valley.

-Housing: Tri-Valley Anti-Poverty Collaborative works to increase access to affordable housing in the Tri-Valley through media, planning, and advocacy.
+Housing: Tri-Valley Anti-Poverty Collaborative works to increase access to affordable housing.

 The Tri-Valley Anti-Poverty Collaborative (TVAPC) is governed by an elected, volunteer Steering Committee.
 The representatives of the Steering Committee are members of the Leadership Group from a variety of sectors.
 Members of the Steering Committee serve a one year term and may be re-elected at the end a term.
 Elections are held on the last Leadership Meeting day of a calendar year.